 Aleh Cherp is a professor in the Department of Environmental Sciences and Policy.
 His research focuses on feasibility of global energy transitions meeting the climate targets, political economy of energy transitions, and energy security.
 He has widely published on these topics in leading academic journals including inNature Energy, Nature Climate Change, Energy Policy and Energy Research and Social Science.
-From 2019, he is leading work on feasibility of climate mitigation in Exploring National and Global Actions to reduce Greenhouse gas Emissions (ENGAGE) project.
+From 2019, he is co-leading a work package in Exploring National and Global Actions to reduce Greenhouse gas Emissions (ENGAGE) project.
 In 2014-2015 he led a project on energy transitions supported within the Transformations to Sustainability Program of the International Social Sciences Council.
 In 2008-2012 he was the Convening Lead Analyst on Energy Security of the Global Energy Assessment.

 Since 2005, Prof. Cherp has been the coordinator for MESPOM, Erasmus Mundus Masters course in Environmental Sciences, Policy and Management, which CEU operates jointly with Lund University (Sweden), the University of Manchester (UK), the University of the Aegean (Greece), the Monterey Institute for International Relations (USA) and the University of Saskatchewan (Canada).
 In 2010-2012 Prof. Cherp served as the Academic Secretary and in 2008-2012 as the Research Director of CEU.